-General Fund - Current year property values are down; state revenue is tied to 2006-07 amounts per student; the district is required to increase staff-to-student ratios, where legal to do so, eliminate some programs and close some campuses.
-To retain existing staff, a 2.5% across-the-board raise was given to all employees.
-The budget utilizes \$6 million in fund balance, however, existing balances are adequate to absorb the reduction.
+General Fund - Current year property values are down; state revenue is allocated based on a target revenue system; the district is evaluating all operations to continually become more cost effective.
+The budget utilizes \$9.7 million in fund balance, however, existing balances are adequate to absorb the reduction.
 Plans continue to reduce future use of fund balances.
 More detailed information is included below and in the Financial Section of this book.

-Debt Service Fund - In an effort to reduce the debt service tax rate, the District did not sell bonds in 2008-09 or 2009-10.
+Debt Service Fund - In an effort to reduce the debt service tax rate, the District has not issued any new debt but has executed an advance bond refunding in November 2010 in order to reduce current requirements.
 However, current year property values are down requiring a slight increase in the debt service tax rate.
 The District continues to have favorable bond ratings.
 More detailed information is included below and in the Financial Section of this book.

-Food Service Fund - A 2.5% across-the-board raise was given to all employees.
-Increases in costs of food and delivery of food caused an increase in the supply and materials budget.
+Food Service Fund - The streamlining of operations has allowed a decrease of total budgeted expenditures in the Food Service Fund.
 More detailed information is included below and in the Financial Section of this book.